 Sociocultural Anthropology is concerned with examination of the social and cultural similarities and differences in the world's human populations.
 Subsistence patterns, social organization, economic structures, political systems, religion and creative behavior are the major areas we cover.
 By examining examples ranging from small gathering and hunting groups to large modern day communities, this course provides a broad perspective of the sociocultural realities of our world.

-This course provides a comprehensive history of the human groups who populated North America before, during and after this continent became involved with the culture, politics and economics of Europe.
-It focuses on the dynamic heritages, languages, knowledge, technology, arts, and values that have been passed on through the generations.
-Students will be introduced to the anthropological literature concerned with the study and understanding of Native American cultures and societies.
-Some field study may be required.
+This course provides a comprehensive history of the human groups who populated North America before, during and after settler-colonialists brought the culture, politics and economics of Europe to North America.
+Students will be introduced to the anthropological literature concerned with the study and understanding of Indigenous cultures and societies.
+Students will learn about the dynamic Indigenous heritages, languages, knowledge, technology, arts, and values that have been passed on through the generations.

 ANT 210 Modern Anthropology and Globalization